 Use of remote controlled aircraft

-The use of remote controlled aircraft is regulated within State Parks by WAC 352-32-130 (5), which allows for the flying of remote controlled aircraft with written permission of the director or designee.
+The use of remote controlled aircraft is regulated within State Parks by WAC 352-32-130 (5) and WAC 352.37.170 (3), which allows for the flying of remote controlled aircraft with written permission of the director or designee.
 Remote controlled aircraft may be permitted on a single occurrence or limited duration basis with written permission from the director or designee.
 The request may be for recreational or commercial purposes, and permittees are required to comply with all state and federal rules and regulations, including the Federal Aviation Administration guidelines on use of drones.

 The use of remote controlled aircraft also is regulated by the Federal Government.
 The two most relevant rules are Title 14 of the Code of Federal Regulation (14 CFR) Part 107 and Public Law 112-95, Section 336 Special Rules for Model Aircraft.